Dracozure/sketchpad/README.md

-Web-based rock-paper-scissors game for Odin Project
+Sketchpad project for Odin Project